Celestine Damiano: Schools

 Damiano also opened 17 new elementary schools in the diocese, with total enrollment for all schools increasing by more than 3,000.
-He also founded a diocesan school board in 1965, and greatly expanded the Confraternity of Christian Doctrine.
+He also founded a diocesan school board in 1965, and greatly expanded the Confraternity of Christian Doctrine program for children.

 Social welfare

-Damiano was also concerned with the welfare of the 25,000 Puerto Ricans living in his diocese, and established the Spanish Catholic Center at Vineland in 1962.
+Concerned with the welfare of the 25,000 Catholic Puerto Ricans living in his diocese, Damiano established the Spanish Catholic Center at Vineland in 1962.
 Damiano initiated the diocese's Brazil mission project in 1961, and the House of Charity Appeal for funding diocesan human services in 1964.
-He was a member of the Central Preparatory Commission in Rome and attended all four sessions of the Second Vatican Council (1962-1965).
+He was a member of the Central Preparatory Commission in Rome and attended all four sessions of the Second Vatican Council there (1962–1965).
 He delivered the invocation for the 1964 Democratic National Convention in Atlantic City, New Jersey.

-In 1966, Damiano established a new rule allow interracial weddings in diocese churches without permission from the diocese.
+In 1966, Damiano established a new rule to allow interracial weddings in diocesan churches without permission from the diocese.
 Previously, these couples were married only in church rectories.

 Death

 On October 2, 1967, while recuperating from gall bladder surgery, Damiano died at age 55 from a thrombus at Our Lady of Lourdes Hospital in Camden.
-He is buried at Calvary Cemetery in Cherry Hill, New Jersey.